-The site based in Hatikva neighborhood in Tel Aviv, which is located in the east side of the city.
-This area dealt with flooding events often during history.
-In addition, Hatikva has a low reputation in comparison to other areas in Tel Aviv, and the dwelling’s lands of it aren’t registered properly and during a process of re-parcellation nowadays.
-Therefore, the project relays on the urban unique structure of that neighborhood, as a permanent base.
+The project site is based in the Hatikva neighborhood in Tel Aviv, located on the east side of the city.
+This area has often dealt with flooding events.
+In addition, Hatikva has a low reputation compared with other areas in Tel Aviv, and the dwelling’s lands aren’t registered properly and are undergoing a process of re-parcellation.
+Therefore, the project relies on the unique urban structure of that neighborhood as a permanent base.

-The path of the rainduct will provide sheltered walking road, which will also function as a modern boulevard, with climber plants.
-The edge point of the rainduct at the water reserve, includes a public square in order to function as an attraction point.
-The project aims to create an urban special experience during rainfall, in which the rain will revive the city instead of threating on it.
+The path of the rainduct will provide a sheltered walking road, which will also function as a modern boulevard with climber plants.
+The edge point of the rainduct at the water reserve includes a public square that functions as an attraction point.
+The project aims to create a special urban experience during rainfall, in which the rain will revive the city instead of threatening it.

-Lior Hudesman-Shitrit : ?How to Bury a Building
+Lior Hudesman-Shitrit : How to Bury a Building?

-Like a living organism, the city develops and changes as its textures.
-Alongside this, the fear of the disappearance of historical and cultural properties is increasing along with the acceleration of development processes.
-The project examines the processes of urban renewal in Haifa's lower city, and how historic buildings are being preserved.
+Like a living organism, cities develop and change their textures.
+Along with the acceleration of development processes, the fear of the disappearance of historical and cultural properties is increasing.
+The project examines the processes of urban renewal in Haifa's lower city and how historic buildings are being preserved.

-In the same way that significant archaeological finds reveal the extent of an excavation, the project covers the buildings with a burial structure made from crushed construction waste that comes from the construction site of the central business district that is emerging in front of them.
+In the same way that archaeological site preservation can reveal the extent of an excavation, the project covers buildings with a burial structure made from crushed construction waste that comes from the construction site of the central business district that is emerging in front of them.
 By filling in the atmospheric layer on the site, it creates a protective cover for the existing buildings.
-Using this conservation-critical tool, I add geological changes, revealing the unique structures and allowing for last looks before the final covering.
+Using this conservation-critical tool, I reveal the buildings’ unique structures and allowing for a last look at them before the final covering.

 Michael Vedenichev : Haifa’s Holy Trinity